IOS 6: Siri

-Apple's Siri intelligent personal assistant, introduced in iOS 5 with the release of the iPhone 4S, was updated to include the ability to make restaurant reservations, launch apps, read items from Notification Center, dictate Facebook and Twitter updates, retrieve movie reviews, detailed sports statistics, and more.
+Apple's Siri intelligent personal assistant, introduced in iOS 5 with the release of the iPhone 4s, was updated to include the ability to make restaurant reservations, launch apps, read items from the Notification Center, dictate Facebook and Twitter updates, retrieve movie reviews, detailed sports statistics, and more.

-Siri received language support for Italian, Korean, and Cantonese, and device support for iPhone 5, fifth-generation iPod Touch, and third-generation iPad.
+Siri received language support for Italian, Korean, and Cantonese, and device support for the iPhone 5, fifth-generation iPod Touch, and third-generation iPad.

 In iOS 6.1, Siri was integrated with Fandango, allowing users to buy film tickets by voice.
 The feature was only available in the United States at launch.

 Facebook integration

 Facebook came integrated in several of Apple's native apps with iOS 6.
 Facebook features could be directly accessed from within native apps such as Calendar, which could synchronize Facebook events; Contacts, which could show Facebook friend information, and the App Store and Game Center, which featured Facebook's like button; as well as through a widget in the Notification Center, which allowed users to post status updates to the social network.